dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 ## Subscribing to raw messages

+Dapr apps are also able to subscribe to raw events coming from existing pub/sub topics that do not use CloudEvent encapsulation.

 <img src="/images/pubsub_subscribe_raw.png" alt="Diagram showing how to subscribe with Dapr when publisher does not use Dapr or CloudEvent" width=1000>

 When subscribing programmatically, add the additional metadata entry for `rawPayload` so the Dapr sidecar automatically wraps the payloads into a CloudEvent that is compatible with current Dapr SDKs.